 The Editor of Sporting Gun, Matt Clark, takes a trip down memory lane and remembers his Baikal single-barrel 12-bore

-Strictly speaking my Baikal single-barrel 12-bore was not my first shotgun.
+Although strictly speaking my Baikal single-barrel 12-bore was not my first shotgun.
 That honour goes to a BSA Snipe, a single-barrel shotgun given to me by my cousin Geoff Hoyle.
 He was a target pistol shooter of some renown, an editor of a target-shooting magazine and really wasn’t that interested in shotguns.
-He generously passed the Snipe on to me as soon as I got my certificate when I was 14 years old.
+He generously passed the Snipe on to me as soon as I got my shotgun certificate when I was 14 years old.

-Anyway, the Snipe is another story and it’s time to get back to the Baikal, which was the first shotgun I actually bought.
+The Baikal was the first shotgun I actually bought.
 I seem to remember it cost £55 in 1986 from Sykes, a gunshop in Penrith, Cumbria.
 I didn’t have a lot of money because my parents were firm believers in Victorian values when it came to pocket money, so a new gun made behind the Iron Curtain would make my money go further.

 Modern Baikals are finished rather better

-“Agricultural” would be polite way to describe the gun’s design.
+“Agricultural” would be polite way to describe Baikal gun’s design.
 The quality of the stock is an important indicator of the quality of a shotgun.
 The Baikal fails on that point, having a light-coloured wood smothered with some rather thick, glossy varnish, resembling the sugarcoating of a toffee apple.
 There are even dribble marks on the gun I have.
 The stock is finished off with a butt pad that seems to be made of Bakelite.
 I’m pleased to say modern Baikals are finished rather better than mine.
 That said, the stock on my Baikal was weatherproof.

 The bluing is rather “thin” and over time a few speckles of rust have shown through, even though I have taken special care to preserve the metal work.
 There is very little engraving on the action, but on one side it proudly boasts, “Made in the USSR”.